verdaux/BookNotes/Phrases/Impressors 25.md

 - [ ] Someone's a clinical narcissist.
 They have a clinic now.
 - [ ] Everytime you reject some one they should turn on your front camera
 - [ ] Since how many years are you trying?
 Trying to be funny?
+I can see your dedication but no results.
 - [ ] I don't believe in republican or democratic parties.
 I just believe in parties.
 - [ ] Immediately, if not sooner
 - [ ] I'd like to see someone stop me